 Encyclopedia entries on some of the most destructive diseases known to mankind are now written in past tense because they’ve been eradicated and are no longer a threat.
-Some other diseases we will hopefully eradicate in the near future include:1
+The status of many diseases are as follows:1

-Diseases that have been eradicated are Smallpox and Rinderpest.
+Diseases that have been eradicated: smallpox and rinderpest

 In the last decade of the 18th century, life expectancy was 32 in France and 40.5 in Denmark (see the data by Floud, Fogel, Harris, and Hong (2011) and the Our World in Data entry on life expectancy).
 Assuming an average life expectancy of 35 means that of the 200 million people 5.7 million died per year.
 This means that smallpox was the cause of death of 7% of Europeans at that time.

-But the history of smallpox is obviously much longer – Pharaoh Ramses V. might be the oldest known victim.3
+But the history of smallpox is obviously much longer – Pharaoh Ramses V. might be the oldest known victim.4

-# Effect of vaccine on smallpox – smallpox deaths per million population in Sweden between 1722 and 1843, showing from 1820 onwards the proportion of newborn children who were vaccinated in infancy – Fenner, Henderson, Arita, Jezek, and Ladnyi (1988)6
+# Smallpox deaths per million population in Sweden between 1722 and 1843, showing from 1820 onwards the proportion of newborn children who were vaccinated in infancy – Fenner, Henderson, Arita, Jezek, and Ladnyi (1988)7

-# Video of a world map showing outbreaks of rinderpest between the year 376 and the eradication in 2011 – World Organisation for Animal Health (OIE)8
+# Video of a world map showing outbreaks of rinderpest between the year 376 and the eradication in 2011 – World Organisation for Animal Health (OIE)11

-# Numbers of publications about polio by year, 1890 to 1986 – Cambridge World History of Human Diseases11
+# Numbers of publications about polio by year, 1890 to 1986 – Cambridge World History of Human Diseases15

 Fascinating is the story of the Australian nurse Robin Miller who, at the age of 26, borrowed money to buy a plane and flew to the outback to eradicate polio.
 She died due to cancer at the young age of 35.